Fairfax County Public Library: Description

-The library system is the largest in Virginia in terms of population served, which includes over one million people between Fairfax County and the City of Fairfax.
+The library system is the largest in Virginia in terms of population served (over one million people between Fairfax County and the City of Fairfax).

-As of 2015, more than 2.3 million items were available for check out.
-These had a circulation of more than 12 million, the number of total checkouts and renewals.
-More than 4.8 million physical visits were made to the branches, and website visits reached almost 5 million.
-There were more than 449,000 registered library card holders.
+In the library's 2010 fiscal year (through June 2010), nearly 14 million items were borrowed from its collection of nearly three million books, CDs, DVDs, magazines, and other items.
+Nearly 5.7 million visits were made to the branches, and website visits reached almost 5 million.

-The library offers a wide variety of services both in the branches and via its website, including searching through its catalog, reserving items, applying for a library card, viewing calendar of events at libraries, and reserving meeting rooms.
+The library offers a wide variety of services both in the branches and via its Web site, including searching through its catalog, reserving items, applying for a library card, viewing calendar of events at libraries, and reserving meeting rooms.
 The library has public computers for access to the Internet, catalog computers, ebooks, downloadable eaudiobooks, and subscription databases.
 The library and their Friends groups sponsor various programs, such as children's story times, national and local author readings and book signings, local musical concerts, technology classes and one-on-one sessions, and special events for the county's diverse population.

 The number of full-time equivalent (FTE) employees dropped to 379 in 2014 from 430 at the end of 2013 following continuing budget cuts.
 Volunteers donated over 124,000 hours in 2014.
 As of November 2024, the director of the Fairfax County Public Library is Eric Carzon.
-Carzon succeeds Jessica A. Hudson, who served from mid-2016 until June 2024, before departing to become county manager for San Juan County, WA.
+Carzon succeeds Jessica A. Hudson, who served from mid-2016 until June 2024, before departing to become county manager for San Juan County, Washington.
 Prior to Hudson, Sam (Edwin S.) Clay III served as library director for more than thirty years.